Tailor Brands logo

 Step 2: Choose a registered agent

-The third step in forming your LLC and getting it up and running is choosing a registered agent.
+The third step in forming your LLC and getting it up and running is choosing your Nebraska registered agent.
 All 50 states have this requirement, and it’s not something you can avoid.
 A registered agent is sometimes called a “resident agent” or a similar term.
 Nebraska uses the standard term of registered agent, which helps reduce confusion.
 There are three main requirements for a registered agent, which are:

 1. Acting as the point of contact for your LLC when it comes to legal documents, lawsuit notices, tax forms, and any type of government correspondence